Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 and later joining the Nazi-led invasion of the Soviet Union in June 1941.

-company so and he hadn't been there that long i suppose but joint owner international director of the company.
+joint owner and international director of the company.
 And he hadn't been there that long, I suppose.

 That's a pretty cool title.